 The LP Gas storage tank is mounted underneath the motorhome and is attached to the vehicle floor.
 It is accessible only from outside the vehicle.
-On all Mercedes models and the Ford E-450 the LP Gas storage tank is located on the driver side, inboard of the frame.
-For Ford Transit models the LP Gas storage tank is located between the frame rails in front of the gray water holding tank near the rear of the vehicle.
+On all Mercedes models and the Ford transit the LP Gas storage tank is located on the driver side.
+For Ford E-450 models the LP Gas storage tank is located between the frame rails in front of the vehicle.
 Before turning on the LP Gas control valve make sure all controls for the various LP Gas appliances are in the "OFF" position to prevent any LP Gas from leaking into the motorhome.